Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Pet reservations must be made at least one hour before departure

-- Not available on all trains or routes; check availability when booking
+- Not available on all trains; check availability when booking

 - Limit of five pets per train